-Matt Balis, who has served as the head strength coach at Mississippi State for five years, is in his second year as the Strength and Conditioning Coordinator/Football Strength and Conditioning Coach at the University of Connecticut in 2014.
+Matt Balis, who has served as the head strength coach at Mississippi State for five years, joined UConn in 2014 as the Strength and Conditioning Coordinator/Football Strength and Conditioning Coach.

 In his position at UConn, Balis coordinates the strength and conditioning program for all 24 of the sports teams.
-He will design and develop all facets of the strength and conditioning program for the Husky football team.
+He designs and develops all facets of the strength and conditioning program for the Husky football team.
 In his second year of tenure the Huskies qualified for the St. Petersburg Bowl.

 Balis brings a highly-respected background to UConn and was named one of three finalists for the Football Scoop Strength & Conditioning Coach of the Year Award in 2010.